 Midwest Energy replacing all electric and natural gas meters with automated meters from 2016-2019; now, customers have access to their detailed energy usage through the CustomerConnect portal, accessible when you log into your MidwestEnergy account.

 Automated meters look similar to your current electric or gas meter, and they measure electric or gas usage the same way your current meter does.
-But they're "automated" in that they contain a small radio transmitter that sends your usage information back to our offices every one to four hours.
+But they're "automated" in that they contain a small radio transmitter that sends your usage information back to our offices every four hours.
 Automated electric meters also provide data on voltage, as well as any disruptions that occur on the power lines.
 Midwest Energy will deploy automated meters for all electric and natural gas meters now in service.

-Automated meters will help control operating costs, improve reliability, speed outage response, enable new and convenient payment options, increase energy efficiency opportunities and improve employee safety.
+Automated meters help control operating costs, improve reliability, speed outage response, enable new and convenient payment options, increase energy efficiency opportunities and improve employee safety.